 Mount Buffalo National Park is a wonderful destination anytime of year.
 Its cool alpine air makes for a refreshing escape from the valley heat in Summer, when clear skies reveal stunning views of the Australian Alps.
 Summer’s long days provide plenty of time for hiking and swimming or outdoor adventure activities like rock climbing, abseiling and caving.

-As Autumn descends, so does the fog in the valley, creating an opportunity to climb above the clouds for dreamlike views from The Gorge Lookout.
+As Autumn descends, so does the fog in the valley.
+This creates an opportunity to climb above the clouds for dreamlike views from The Gorge Lookout.

 Winter brings the snow.
-Dingo Dell and Cresta Valley are filled with the laughter of excited children tobogganing, building snowmen and learning to ski, while – when natural snowfalls allow – more adventurous skiers can be found backcountry or on the groomed cross-country ski trails that branch out from Cresta.
+Dingo Dell and Cresta Valley are filled with the laughter of excited children tobogganing, building snowmen and learning to ski, while – when natural snowfalls allow – more adventurous skiers can be found backcountry.
 There is no park entry fee to experience the snow here, making it an affordable destination and is especially popular among families with small children.